 BSA Annual Conference 2020

-The theme for the 2020 Annual Conference is - Researching Social Bodies: Self, Institutions and Societies.
+The theme for the 2020 Annual Conference is - Reimagining Social Bodies: Self, Institutions and Societies.
 The conference will take place at Aston University, Birmingham from 21–23 April 2020.

 We are delighted to announce our confirmed Plenary Speakers are:

-- Susan Halford, University of Southampton (BSA President)
+- Susan Halford, University of Bristol (BSA President)

 - Monica G Moreno Figueroa, University of Cambridge

 - Austerity Panel: Sylvia Walby, City University of London (Chair); Akwugo Emejulu, University of Warwick; Kayleigh Garthwaite, University of Birmingham; Guy Standing, SOAS University of London; Wanda Wyporska, The Equality Trust

 The body has an interesting and contested role in sociological thinking and research.
 At times it has been seen as irrelevant to understanding key issues of structure and social positioning; while at other times framed as central to thinking about dynamics of interaction, identity formation and practices of regulation and control.
 In contrast, in contemporary examinations of the body a core agenda is to bring together questions of the everyday, with understanding key societal issues around how citizenship, entitlement, boundaries, marginalisation and exclusion operate.
 Therefore, ‘the body’ is currently examined in a multitude of ways and is itself pluralised to engage with the importance of thinking about varied types and understandings of what constitutes and distinguishes diverse bodies.
 Bodies are being explored in order to think about many aspects of the impact of inequalities, institutions, cultural practices, social values and norms, and discriminatory dynamics on individuals and groups.